aniruddhballal/VenPay/README.md

 - [ ] TASK 155: clear blank/whitespaces -> add designs -> compactify
 - [ ] TASK 156: chatbox option -> very similar to notifications
 - [ ] TASK 157: complexify the user/product tables
-- [ ] TASK 158: minimumprice limit in input/edit field of price
 - [ ] TASK 159: make reviews as a drop down or something - let it optionally occupy space
 - [ ] TASK 160: instead of having separate edit profile page - allow editing inline - just like product mgmt
 - [ ] TASK 164: BTW NONE of the payment requests - company side - show images of all the products.